 One of the specificities of CIGS is the presence of various provisions of the law that create quasi-exogenous variation in eligibility across firms, offering the unique possibility of identifying the causal effect of STW programs on firm and individual outcomes.
-This is remarkable as most STW programs like the German Kurzarbeit or the French STW, provide little to no variation in eligibility across firms, making it complicated to identify the causal effect of STW in these contexts (Cahuc, Kramarz and Nevoux [2018]).
+This is remarkable as most STW programs like the German Kurzarbeit or the French STW, provide little to no variation in eligibility across firms, making it complicated to identify the causal effect of STW in these contexts (Cahuc, Kramarz and Nevoux [2021]).
 We exploit the fact that a firm's eligibility for CIGS depends in particular on two dimensions: an INPS-specific code called 'contributory regime' and the size of the firm prior to filing an application.

 Contributory regimes (or INPS codes) are determined by the intersection of 5-digit industry codes and 333 different 'codice autorizzazione' (or contributory codes).
 These are assigned to the firm by INPS at the time of registration (which occurs when the firm is established).
-More specifically, once the firm submits an application for registration with INPS at a local office, INPS assigns the firm a contributory position characterized by: (i) a serial number, (ii) an industry code, and (iii) a contributory code ('codice autorizzazione').
-The industry code defines the sector of activity at fine level.
-It serves example, the monthly cap was Euro 1,065.26.
-If a firm is eligible, all workers with at least 90 days of tenure are eligible to be put on CIGS, except for apprentices and managers in the firm.
+More specifically, once the firm submits an application for registration

+3Hours not worked are computed against the regular hours stipulated in the labor contract.
+Normal weekly working hours are 40 in Italy.
+The benefit schedule applies homogeneously across worker types, with an 80% replacement rate up to a cap.
+The cap is established by law each year.
+In 2009, for example, the monthly cap was Euro 1,065.26.
+If a firm is eligible, all workers with at least 90 days of tenure are eligible to be put on CIGS, except for apprentices and managers.
 Firms are free to decide the amount of hour reductions they request, i.e., there is no minimum or maximum amount of reduced hours in the CIGS program.